Wild One Events – Chapter and National

 to (Eastern Time)

 Save the date for the Kensington Park Library's upcoming 3rd Annual Earth Day Garden Party.
 There have been fun booths and plant giveaways in the past and we expect more of the same this year too!
+There are going to be a ton of great booths, speakers, storybook walks, and garden tours.
+This year, in addition to the Plant Swap, The Literary Garden will also be having a Garden Tools and Accessories Swap for the first time.

 Amazing donations have already been received from friends and neighbors to get the swap started including 3 working electric trimmers, a brand new Crate and Barrel ceramic planter, a next-to-new window bird feeder, unopened ceramic hanging planters, an electric lawn mower and (2) 55 gallon rain barrels.